 Cause

 Mould is a fungal growth that forms and spreads through damp and decaying organic matter.
 It grows where there’s lots of moisture.
 This, combined with the lack of airflow and high humidity is the perfect breeding ground for mold.
-An example is a wet bib covered in saliva placed in a laundry basket.
+An example is a wet drool bib covered in saliva placed in a laundry basket.
 Or a bib that hasn’t been dried and stored properly.

 Why is mold bad for babies?

-We recommend seeing a doctor if you have any concerns about your baby’s health.
+According to moldblogger, it can be harmful to babies and cause problems including lung issues, gastrointestinal problems, and rashes.
+We recommend you see a doctor if you have any concerns about your baby’s health.

-Preventing mould on bibs
+Preventing mold on bibs

 What should I do if my bib has spots?

-If you are determined to keep the bib you can try to remove the mold.
-This should be done as soon as it’s discovered.
+If your bib has black spots we recommend throwing them out.
+The safety of your baby should be your top priority.
+If you are determined to keep the bib you can try to remove the mold, but we don’t recommend this.
+And it should be done as soon as it’s discovered.
 The longer you wait the harder it will be to remove.

-How to remove mould on fabric bibs
+How to get rid of mould on fabric bibs

 If you decide to try and remove it, Persil offers these suggestions;